-With doctorates in both law and international relations, Katherine has a solid legal and political understanding of the governance and policy deliberations in the diverse array of international organizations in Geneva.
+With doctorates in both law (UNC-Chapel Hill) and international relations (American University), Katherine has a solid legal and political understanding of the governance and policy deliberations in the diverse array of international organizations in Geneva.
 She also draws on her experience as the former Deputy Director-General at the ILO where she managed the ILO policy dialogue with the World Bank and International Monetary Fund and implemented a strategic focus on promoting social dialogue with workers and employers’ organizations and governments; and as Vice President of Government Relations at AT&T, where she organized multi-stakeholder coalitions on civil rights, retiree health funding and international labor agreements.
 Earlier in her career, she was a White House Fellow, North Carolina state senator, civic leader and professor of international and Asian politics.

 Mr. Doggett has over 30 years of experience in business and government relations, having worked with a variety of premier economic consulting firms (McGraw-Hill/Data Resources; INFORUM; International Research & Technology specializing in macro-economic policy and analysis, inter-industry (input-output) economics, econometrics and forecasting.
 He broadened his skills by developing and implementing business plans, marketing and public relations strategies.
 Serving a diverse array of clients in governments, the private sector, and NGOs, he has displayed an ability to work across cultures and levels of development to deliver services and meet the needs of clients in both advanced industrialized economies and in developing and emerging economies.